Skip to content

 } else {

-Of course, the condition inside the if parentheses must be convertible to bool: a non-zero integer is true, and a non-null pointer is true.
-This implicit conversion will lead to a classic trap later on.
+Of course, the condition inside if parentheses must be convertible to bool: a non-zero integer is true, a non-null pointer is true.
+This implicit conversion leads to a classic pitfall later on.

-Assignment vs. Comparison—The Compiler Won't Catch Your Typos
+Assignment vs Comparison — The Compiler Won't Stop Your Typos

 if (x = 5) {

-In the following code, the indentation makes it look like else is paired with the first if:
+In the code below, the indentation makes it look like else pairs with the first if:

 else